haacked/haacked.com/_posts/2021/2021-04-14-https-for-azure-functions.markdown

 }
 ```

 Commit that, deploy it, and try it out!
+Now, hopefully the next person that runs into this will find my blog post and not the hundreds of other irrelevant posts, and know what to do.